Y4nno/OCRS/README.md

 ---
 #### 🧪 Running the Project locally
-💡 Note: make sure to create a folder before cloning, and that ActiveMQ is running.
+💡 Note: Make sure PostgreSQL (databases of the services exists) and ActiveMQ are running, and script-toFill.py is executed from the payment-service/python/ directory.
 ```
 cd student-service && go run server.go
 cd course-service && go run server.go